Squarespace/introduction-to-react-workshop/README.md

-## 02 Search Form
+## 03 Search Profiles

 In this step, the code we are writing is within `src/App.js`.

-BEGIN and END comments indicate what code has changed.

-This step introduces `useState`, `onChange`, and `onSubmit` callbacks.
+This step introduces working with the API.
+We will search for profiles and log the result.